spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 from a source catalog will be retained for extraction.
 The rejection or retention of objects proceeds as follows:

-* As each object is read from the source catalog, they are immediately rejected if their isophotal_abmag > ``wfss_mmag_extract``, meaning that only objects brighter than ``wfss_mmag_extract`` will be retained.
-The default ``wfss_mmag_extract`` value of 99 effectively retains all objects.
+- As each object is read from the source catalog, they are immediately rejected if their isophotal_abmag > ``wfss_mmag_extract``, meaning that only objects brighter than ``wfss_mmag_extract`` will be retained.
+The default ``wfss_mmag_extract`` value of ``None`` retains all objects.

-* If the computed footprint (bounding box) of the spectral trace of an object lies completely outside the field of view of the grism image, it is rejected.
+- If the computed footprint (bounding box) of the spectral trace of an object lies completely outside the field of view of the grism image, it is rejected.

-* The list of objects retained after the above two filtering steps have been applied is sorted based on ``isophotal_abmag`` (listed for each source in the source catalog) and only the brightest ``wfss_nbright`` objects are retained.
-The default value of ``wfss_nbright`` is currently 300.
+- The list of objects retained after the above two filtering steps have been applied is sorted based on ``isophotal_abmag`` (listed for each source in the source catalog) and only the brightest ``wfss_nbright`` objects are retained.
+The default value of ``wfss_nbright`` is currently 1000.

 All remaining objects are then extracted from the grism image.